HOW CAN THERAPY HELP ME?

 DO YOU TAKE INSURANCE, AND HOW DOES THAT WORK?

-I do not bill insurance companies..
+We do not bill insurance companies..

-I will provide you with a superbill, upon request, that contains all of the information that most insurance companies need.
+We will provide you with a superbill, upon request, that contains all of the information that most insurance companies need.

 You will be asked to pay for your full session at the time of services.

 Whether and how much your insurance company will reimburse is between you and them.

 DOES WHAT WE TALK ABOUT IN THERAPY REMAIN CONFIDENTIAL?